kevinveenbirkenbach/cymais/01_FEATURES.md

-# Features
+# Features 🚀

 **CyMaIS - Cyber Master Infrastructure Solution** revolutionizes IT infrastructure management, making it simpler, safer, and more adaptable for businesses of all sizes.
-Here's how it can benefit your organization:
+Here’s how it can benefit your organization:

+## Effortless Setup and Management 🚀
-1. **Effortless Setup and Management**: CyMaIS makes setting up and managing IT systems a breeze.
-Whether you're using Linux servers or personal computers, our tool automates the process, saving you time and effort.
+Setting up and managing IT systems has never been easier.
+CyMaIS automates complex tasks, whether on Linux servers or personal computers, reducing manual effort and saving valuable time.

-2. **Everything You Need in One Place**: From the basics of system setup to advanced features like VPN and Docker, CyMaIS provides a complete range of tools.
-It's like having an IT expert at your fingertips, offering solutions for every need.

-3. **Tailored to Your Business**: We understand that every business is unique.
-That's why CyMaIS is designed to be flexible, with customizable options to fit your specific requirements, whether you're a start-up, a growing business, or an established enterprise.

-4. **Stay Ahead with Proactive Monitoring**: Our tool doesn't just set up your IT infrastructure; it keeps it running smoothly.
-With automated updates and proactive monitoring, you can rest assured that your systems are always up-to-date and performing optimally.

-5. **Uncompromised Security and Reliability**: Protecting your data is our top priority.
-CyMaIS comes with robust security features and comprehensive backup solutions, giving you peace of mind that your business's sensitive information is safe and secure.

-6. **User-Friendly with Expert Support**: While familiarity with Docker, Linux, and Ansible enhances your experience with CyMaIS, it's not a requirement.
-Our comprehensive roles for servers and end-user PCs simplify the setup process.
-With these intuitive tools and our detailed guides, managing your IT infrastructure becomes more accessible, even if you're not a seasoned IT professional.
-Plus, our support team is always ready to assist you, bridging any knowledge gaps and ensuring a smooth operation of your systems.

-7. **Open Source Trust and Transparency**: With CyMaIS, you benefit from the reliability and security of open-source software.
-Our tool is transparent, community-driven, and aligned with the highest standards of software ethics and security.

-CyMaIS is more than just an IT solution; it's a commitment to empowering your business with the technology it needs to thrive in today’s digital landscape, effortlessly and securely.
+## Comprehensive IT Solutions 🛠️
+CyMaIS covers everything from essential system setups to advanced configurations, including VPN, Docker, Ansible-based deployments, security optimizations, and monitoring tools.
+This makes IT management seamless and efficient.

+## Tailored for Your Needs 🎯
+Every business is unique, and so is CyMaIS!
+With a modular architecture, it adapts to specific requirements, whether for startups, growing businesses, NGOs, or large enterprises.

+## Proactive Monitoring & Maintenance 🔍
+With automated updates, system health checks, and security audits, CyMaIS ensures your infrastructure is always up-to-date and running smoothly.
+Roles such as `health-docker-container`, `health-btrfs`, and `health-nginx` help monitor system integrity.

+## Uncompromised Security 🔒
+Security is a top priority!
+CyMaIS includes robust security features like full-disk encryption recommendations, 2FA enforcement, encrypted server deployments (`docker-keycloak`, `docker-ldap`), and secure backup solutions (`backup-remote-to-local`, `backup-data-to-usb`).

+## User-Friendly with Expert Support 👩‍💻
+No need to be a Linux or Docker expert!
+CyMaIS simplifies deployment with intuitive role-based automation.
+Documentation and community support make IT administration accessible to all experience levels.

+## Open Source Trust & Transparency 🔓
+As an open-source project, CyMaIS guarantees transparency, security, and community-driven development, ensuring continuous improvements and adherence to industry best practices.

+For further information, check out the full [User Guide](04_USER_GUIDE.md) and [Enterprise Solutions](10_ENTERPRISE_SOLUTIONS.md).